Philippines deports U.S. Marine pardoned for murdering transgender woman

 “Ten years in prison is all we are asking … Ten years!” she said.
 “It’s a short time to pay in jail for the life of my daughter.”

-The Philippines’ immigration bureau said Pemberton is officially blacklisted and cannot return to the country.
+The Philippines’ Immigration Bureau said Pemberton is officially blacklisted and cannot return to the country.

 The 2014 killing of Laude drew widespread attention, particularly on the long-standing alliance between the Philippines and its former colonizer, the United States.

-Laude’s supporters have also pointed out that the former soldier enjoyed special treatment, due to both his early release and solitary confinement.
+Laude’s supporters have also pointed out that Pemberton enjoyed special treatment during his confinement and then with his early release.

 While other convicts languished in the country’s notoriously overcrowded prisons, Pemberton spent his sentence in a cell in the Philippine military headquarters.
 The arrangement was made possible by the Visiting Forces Agreement, a bilateral accord that governs procedures involving U.S. military personnel in the Philippines.

 Pemberton met Laude at a bar in Olongapo City, north of Manila, in October 2014 after the Marines arrived for joint military exercises.
 She was later found dead in a motel room, her head over the toilet.
 Local media reported that Pemberton, then 19, admitted to choking Laude, 26, after discovering she was transgender.
 He claimed he acted in self-defense, but a police investigation identified his actions as a hate crime.
 He was charged with murder and convicted of homicide in 2015.

-In the past month, Pemberton’s camp sought his early release by citing credits for good conduct — a move that was set to be contested by the Laude family and the Philippine Department of Justice.
+In the past month, Pemberton’s camp sought his early release by citing his good conduct in detention — a move that was set to be contested by the Laude family and the Philippine Department of Justice.
 But in a surprise decision, Duterte granted Pemberton absolute pardon on Monday — superseding any court decision.

 Various organizations gathered on Friday to condemn the pardon, with protesters chanting “Justice for Jennifer!” and “Pardon for Pemberton, a betrayal to the nation!”
 Poster illustrations were set up showing Pemberton and Laude, with her head dunked in a toilet.